Laws & Rules

 C. A safety training site approved by the department.

-A person under 16 years of age must attend the training program with that person's parent or guardian.
 The training program must include instruction on the safe operation of ATVs, the laws pertaining to ATVs, the effect of ATVs on the environment and ways to minimize that effect, courtesy to landowners and other recreationists and landowners and other materials as determined by the department.

 §13153 – Rule violations; ATVs.